rule-of-72/StoreKit2-Wrapper/README.md

 `Store` calls these methods whenever a StoreKit `await` call returns.

-Your implementation of `storeDidUpdatePurchasedProducts()` should read the `store.purchasedProducts` property to get the updated list of purchases.

 As with all delegate-based callback models, there must be a single object that receives the delegate calls.
 You can either provide that receiver object yourself, or you can use the `StoreManager` class, which hosts `Store` with its own delegate implementation.

+### Purchased products

+Your implementation of `storeDidUpdatePurchasedProducts()` should read one of the following properties to get the updated list of products that the user has purchased:

+- `store.purchasedProducts` — provides more detailed information about the purchased products, but _may_ or _may not_ work if the device is offline.

+- `store.purchasedProductIdentifiers`  — works offline using StoreKit’s cached list of identifiers, so your users have access to their purchased products in Airplane Mode.

 ## StoreManager

 The `StoreManager` class places another layer of abstraction between your code and the underlying IAP store.

 Code that uses `StoreManager` needs to provide an `enum` of product identifiers and needs to observe Notification Center notifications.

-### The Store Manager says: Open for Business!

-Remember that the underlying StoreKit code is asynchronous.
-It has to connect to the App Store and download the list of products and transactions before it can be considered fully initialized.

-`StoreManager` exposes a property, `openForBusiness`, that indicates whether initialization has completed.

-Do not try to make any purchases or query any product’s purchase status until this property becomes `true`.
-Otherwise, StoreKit won’t have the information needed to complete the request.
-Debug builds assert this requirement.

-This property is not observable using KVO or Combine.
-Instead, wait for the first broadcast of `StoreManager.updatedPurchasesNotification`, which indicates that the store is open for business.

 ### Product Identifiers